 Why would you want to be a resident here?

-The University of Arizona Department of Emergency Medicine South Campus in Tucson, Arizona offers a three-year emergency medicine residency program in a unique setting: a community hospital set in an academic institution.
-This environment is core to our mission: To develop excellent leaders in Emergency Medicine by immersing our residents in an intellectually stimulating, culturally fulfilling and compassionate environment.
+The University of Arizona Department of Emergency Medicine offers a three-year emergency medicine residency program in a truly unique setting - a community hospital set in an academic institution.
+This environment located at Banner - University Medical Center South is core to our mission: To develop excellent leaders in Emergency Medicine by immersing our residents in an intellectually stimulating, culturally fulfilling and compassionate environment.

 As a student or resident in the Southwest, you will be immersed in a multicultural experience unlike any other, as we treat a high volume of patients from the Hispanic and Native American cultures.
 Our diverse curriculum focuses on Rural, Border, and Global Medicine and includes medical Spanish language immersion.

-The Emergency Medicine residents at the University of Arizona South Campus have the unparalleled opportunity to provide first-line care for diverse populations of rural, inner city, indigent and multicultural people under the supervision of nationally recognized faculty.
-Our residents receive specialized training in sports medicine, toxicology, emergency ultrasound, neonatal resuscitation, rural, border, and global health medicine.
+Residents in the University of Arizona South Campus Residency Program have the unparalleled opportunity to provide first-line care for diverse populations of rural, inner city, indigent, and multicultural people under the supervision of nationally recognized faculty.
+Our residents receive specialized training in sports medicine, toxicology, emergency ultrasound, neonatal resuscitation, and rural, border, and global health medicine.

 Our small-sized program fosters a close-knit, team environment where residents are surrounded by friendly, approachable faculty who love to teach.
-This supportive environment allows residents to thrive, quickly fosters independence, and is centered on resident wellness.
+This supportive environment allows residents to thrive and to quickly foster independence, and is centered on resident wellness.

-Our faculty are all board certified and nationally known University of Arizona physicians and include experts in Emergency Ultrasound, Toxicology, Sports Medicine, EMS, Research, Critical Care, Simulation and Disaster Preparedness.
-Over half are certified in EM subspecialties or other specialties.
-We have a strong commitment to resident and student education and resident led research.
-Residents participate in a novel three-year evidence-based medicine research curriculum where they develop and conduct a research project and culminates with scholarly presentation at a national conference.
+Our faculty members are all board-certified, nationally known University of Arizona physicians and include experts in Emergency Ultrasound, Toxicology, Sports Medicine, EMS, Research, Critical Care, Simulation and Disaster Preparedness.
+More than half are certified in EM subspecialties or other specialties.
+We have a strong commitment to resident and student education and resident-led research.
+Residents participate in a novel three-year, evidence-based medical research curriculum, where they develop and conduct a research project culminating with scholarly presentation at a national conference.

 In a constant effort to treat the underserved population in Tucson, we completed our new state-of-the-art emergency department in August 2011.
-It has 60+ beds, a dedicated secure psychiatric unit, ten high acuity resuscitation rooms, and allows us to provide a high level of service to the ever-expanding south side of Tucson.
+It has 60+ beds, a dedicated secure psychiatric unit, and 10 high-acuity resuscitation rooms, allowing us to provide a high level of service to the ever-expanding south side of Tucson.

 If you are interested in our Emergency Medicine residency program at Banner - University Medical Center South, please contact us at EM-SouthCampus@aemrc.arizona.edu or submit your application via ERAS to set up your interview today!